ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.jsonCustom`         - This adapter supports admin5 and provides admin/jsonCustom.json with description of custom settings layout
 * `common.keywords`           - Similar to keywords in package.json, but can be defined in many languages.
 Just an array.
 * `common.localLink`          - deprecated.
 Use `common.localLinks`.
 * `common.localLinks`         - link to the web service of this adapter.
-E.g. to http://localhost:5984/_utils for the futon from admin
+E.g., to http://localhost:5984/_utils for the futon from admin
-* `common.logTransporter`     - if this adapter receives logs from other hosts and adapters (e.g. to store them somewhere)
+* `common.logTransporter`     - if this adapter receives logs from other hosts and adapters (e.g., to store them somewhere)
 * `common.loglevel`           - debug, info, warn or error
 * `common.main`               - **Deprecated** Use main in package.json.
 * `common.materializeTab`     - if adapter supports > admin3 for the tab (materialize style)